Why problem-solving is important

 Ground rules for problem-solving

 Before you start problem-solving, it’s a good idea to set some ground rules.
-It’s also good for you and your partner to come up with the ground rules together.
+It’s also important for you and your partner to come up with these rules together.

 Here are suggestions for problem-solving ground rules to get you started: